groupvine/gv-doc/5-widgets/7-ewRankedChoice.md

-Note that these Email Widgets should not be utilized for official elections that require stronger security than is currently possible using such email and online services.
+Note that these Email Widgets should not be utilized for official elections that require stronger security than is currently possible using such email and online services due to risks like forwarded emails, stolen passwords, lack of ballot paper trail, etc.